 LEGAL STRUCTURES AND CHARITABLE STATUS

 The UK government consulted until 2 July 2012 on a Scottish Law Commission proposal to reform the law on Scottish unincorporated associations, giving them legal personality and limited liability within a new Scottish association with legal personality (SALP).
-Although this proposal was not included in the Queen's speech on 9 May 2012, it was announced after the speech that the government intended to bring forward a bill in a future session of parliament, when parliamentary time allowed.
+This proposal was not included in the Queen's speech in May 2012, but it was announced after the speech that the UK government intended to bring forward a bill in a future session of parliament, when parliamentary time allowed.

-By late 2014 there had been no progress.
 In its submission on 20 October 2014 to the Smith Commission on further devolution of powers to the Scottish parliament, the Scottish Law Commission suggested that the creation of such associations could be devolved to the Scottish parliament, rather than continuing to be reserved to the UK parliament.
-However, this was not included in the heads of agreement published by the Smith Commission in November 2014, so the change would need agreement by the UK parliament.
+However, the Smith Commission did not include this in the heads of agreement on devolution it published by the Smith Commission in November 2014, so the change would need agreement by the UK parliament.

 An organisation with legal personality is considered to be a legal person, and within the bounds of common sense can do anything a human person can do.
 It can, in its own right, enter into contracts, rent or own property, take legal action and be sued.
 Organisations without legal personality, on the other hand, have to appoint individuals or incorporated bodies as holding or custodian trustees to hold property on their behalf, and any contracts or legal agreements will be treated as having been entered into by individuals (usually the members of the governing body) acting on behalf of the organisation.
 Legal action by the organisation must be taken by individuals acting on its behalf, and legal action against the organisation will be brought against individuals.